Kiran-Sawant/Risk-Monitor/README.md

 ## Positions
 <img src="Snippets/Exposure.PNG"><br>

-I have made a total of 24 trades as shown in MT5 snap.
-However, <em>Risk-Monitor</em> boils them down to 13, the number of assets I have position on.
+I have made a total of 24 trades as shown in MT5 screenshot.
+However, <em>Risk-Monitor</em> boils them down to 13 net positions, the number of securities I have position on.
 The Positions table shows the status of various risk-parameters of that asset, as explained below.

 <table>
   <tr>